Meet the team

-Dr. Deepak Ravindran is a speaker, podcast host of “Pain Speak” and author of the Best Selling book “The Pain Free Mindset” – a book aimed at patients suffering with pain but also immensely useful for all healthcare professionals in understanding all the recent advances around pain management and scientific evidence-based way of managing and overcoming pain.
-Dr. Deepak Ravindran is an ‘upstreamist’ with a trauma informed approach to pain practice.
+He is a speaker, podcast host of “Pain Speak” and author of the Best Selling book “The Pain Free Mindset” – a book aimed at patients suffering with pain but also immensely useful for all healthcare professionals in understanding all the recent advances around pain management and scientific evidence-based way of managing and overcoming pain.
+Deepak is an ‘upstreamist’ with a trauma informed approach to pain practice.

 Find him at